What does this measure?

 Why is this important?

-Diabetes is a major cause of kidney failure, heart disease and stroke, and the 8th leading cause of death in the United States.
+Diabetes is a major cause of kidney failure, heart disease and stroke, and one of the top 10 causes of death in the United States.
 Associated with lack of activity and being overweight and obese, Type 2 diabetes is a growing public health concern across the U.S.

 How is Westchester County performing?

-In 2019-21, African Americans in Westchester County had the highest rate of deaths due to diabetes, at 29 per 100,000, higher than the rate for Hispanics, at 16 per 100,000, Asians, at 10 per 100,000, and 9 per 100,000 for Whites.
+In 2021-23, the overall mortality rate due to diabetes in Westchester County was 12 per 100,000, slightly higher than in 2016-18 when it was 11.
+African Americans in Westchester County had the highest rate, at 28 per 100,000, higher than the rate for Hispanics at 13, Whites at 9, and 8 per 100,000 for Asians.
 Westchester's rates are below state rates for all racial/ethnic groups.
-Rates increased markedly for all racial/ethnic groups since 2016-2018 except for Asians which remained about the same.
-The largest increase was among Hispanics, whose rate jumped 64%.
+Rates increased for all racial/ethnic groups since 2016-2018 except for Asians which declined by 2 points.
+The largest increase was among Hispanics, whose rate jumped 30%.

-Compared with similar counties, Westchester had the highest morality rate from diabetes among African Americans, above Nassau County at 28, tied for the highest rate among Hispanics, and the lowest rate among Asians.
+Compared with similar counties, Westchester's overall rate was lower than Putnam (16) and Rockland (14) and similar to Nassau (12).
+Westchester had the highest morality rate from diabetes among African Americans, above Rockland County at 25 per 100,000, and the second highest rate among Hispanics, behind Putnam County at 29.
+Westchester had the lowest rate among both Asians and Whites.

 Why do these disparities exist?